 Benefits of Selling as a Team

-the remaining monies can be split per your pending divorce agreement and you can both walk away clean and ready for a fresh start.
+The remaining money can be split per your pending divorce agreement and you can both walk away clean and ready for a fresh start.

 Embrace a New Dream

-Many homebuyers purchase their first home with the intention of fixing it up.
+Many home buyers in Kansas City purchase their first home with the intention of fixing it up.
 Fixer-uppers can destroy marriages if you aren’t ready for the work and disruption.
 If this home was your dream as a couple, as a single, it can wipe out any chance you had for sleep in any form.

 Houses take work.
-Fixer-uppers take patience, skills and money.
-To avoid trying to shelter in a completely derelict home, selling as is may be the best option.
+Fixer-uppers take patience, skills, and money.
+To avoid trying to shelter in a completely derelict home, selling as is may be the best option to get a quick cash offer.
 This is particularly true for young families.
 A house under construction is a hassle for an adult; with children around the space, it becomes a hazard.

 Avoid Home-Showing Stress